Predictive coding

 This is (minus the actions) the variational free energy in Bayesian inference.

 OK, so self-organising systems must improve their variational approximations to posterior beliefs?
-What is the contentful prediction?
+What is the contentful prediction of this meta-model?

 See also: the Slate Star Codex Friston dogpile, based on an exposition by Wolfgang Schwarz.